 1.5.
 Email Is An Effective Way To Grow Your Social Media Channels

-Make sure that you grow your social media accounts while you are growing your email list.
-Don’t forget to invite your followers on social media also to join your email list.
+Make sure that you grow your social media accounts while growing your email list.
+Don’t forget to invite your followers on social media and join your email list.

 When you are just starting with email marketing, you don’t have the set-up to grow your email list.
 Even if that all sounds discouraging, don’t worry because you can set up everything you need in one hour.